pycbc.results package

 Module to generate PyGRB figures: scatter plots and timeseries.

-pycbc.results.pygrb_postprocessing_utils.construct_trials(seg_files, seg_dict, ifos, slide_dict, vetoes)[source]
+- pycbc.results.pygrb_postprocessing_utils.construct_trials(seg_files, seg_dict, ifos, slide_dict, veto_file, hide_onsource=True)[source]

-Constructs trials from triggers, timeslides, segments and vetoes
+Constructs trials from segments, timeslides, and vetoes

-Extracts IFOs from hdf file
+Extracts IFOs from hdf file and checks for presence of a specific IFO

-pycbc.results.pygrb_postprocessing_utils.get_antenna_dist_factor(antenna, ra, dec, geocent_time, inc=0.0)[source]
+- pycbc.results.pygrb_postprocessing_utils.get_antenna_dist_factor(antenna, ra, dec, geocent_time, inc=0.0)[source]

 Returns the antenna factors (defined as eq.
 4.3 on page 57 of Duncan Brown’s Ph.D.) for an IFO (passed as pycbc Detector type) at a given sky location and time.

-Calculate coincident SNR using single IFO SNRs
+Calculate coincident SNR using coherent and null SNRs

-pycbc.results.pygrb_postprocessing_utils.load_segment_dict(hdf_file_path)[source]
+- pycbc.results.pygrb_postprocessing_utils.load_segment_dict(hdf_file_path)[source]

 Loads the segment dictionary with the format {slide_id: segmentlist(segments analyzed)}

-pycbc.results.pygrb_postprocessing_utils.load_time_slides(hdf_file_path)[source]
+- pycbc.results.pygrb_postprocessing_utils.load_time_slides(hdf_file_path)[source]

 Loads timeslides from PyGRB output file as a dictionary

-pycbc.results.pygrb_postprocessing_utils.max_median_stat(slide_dict, time_veto_max_stat, trig_stat, total_trials)[source]
+- pycbc.results.pygrb_postprocessing_utils.max_median_stat(slide_dict, time_veto_max_stat, trig_stat, total_trials)[source]

-pycbc.results.pygrb_postprocessing_utils.mc_cal_wf_errs(num_mc_injs, inj_dists, cal_err, wf_err, max_dc_cal_err)[source]
+- pycbc.results.pygrb_postprocessing_utils.mc_cal_wf_errs(num_mc_injs, inj_dists, cal_err, wf_err, max_dc_cal_err)[source]

 Includes calibration and waveform errors by running an MC

-pycbc.results.pygrb_postprocessing_utils.pygrb_add_bestnr_opts(parser)[source]
+- pycbc.results.pygrb_postprocessing_utils.pygrb_add_bestnr_opts(parser)[source]

-Add to the parser object the arguments used for BestNR calculation.
+Add to the parser object the arguments used for BestNR calculation

-pycbc.results.pygrb_postprocessing_utils.pygrb_add_injmc_opts(parser)[source]
+- pycbc.results.pygrb_postprocessing_utils.pygrb_add_injmc_opts(parser)[source]

 Add to parser object the arguments used for Monte-Carlo on distance.